javaLux/hashguard/README.md

 * **Hash Verification:** Verify the authenticity of downloaded or local files by comparing their hash sum with a provided hash value.
-* **Support for Various Hash Algorithms:** HashGuard supports different hash algorithms, including SHA-1, SHA2-256, and more.
+* **Support for Various Hash Algorithms:** HashGuard supports different hash algorithms, including SHA-2, SHA-3 family.
 The default Hash-Algorithm is SHA2-256.
 * **Intuitive Command-Line Interface:** The simple and user-friendly CLI lets you easily calculate and compare hash sums.
 * **Logging**
   * To enable logging, set one of the following log level options: [ `-l=debug|info`, `--logging=debug|info` ]